micmejia/bible-dump/AMPC/Ezekiel/Ezek 36.md

-For I will [^a]take you from among the nations and gather you out of all countries and bring you into your own land.
+For I will take you from among the nations and gather you out of all countries and bring you into your own land.